EasyPost/easy-ui/documentation/specs/Table.md

 ## Overview

-A `Table` is a collection of information displayed across columns and rows.
+A `Table` is an interactive data grid used for working with a large collection of data in a scannable way.

 ---